 The spine gets a ‘normal’ position and relieves itself from stress and strain.
 Very beneficial to all types of practitioners, of all age groups, particularly those who have to follow a sedentary lifestyle.

 Pabanmuktasana is a very easy and beneficial pose.
-It benefits people of all category and ages and is exceptionally beneficial.
-It can be practiced by the extremely fatty people as well.
+It benefits people of all categories and ages and is exceptionally beneficial.
+It can be practiced by extremely fatty people as well.

 Half Pabanmuktasana Pose